 The Best Sports Betting New Zealand Has to Offer

 If you’re interested in betting on sports events and are based in New Zealand, you’re certainly not alone.
-As much as Kiwis love video, classic and progressive jackpot online pokies, they’re also huge fans of watching, playing and wagering on various sports.
+As much as Kiwis love video, classic and progressive jackpot online pokies and mobile casinos, they’re also huge fans of watching, playing and wagering on various sports.
 The country has a long history of great athleticism, and by engaging in sports betting New Zealand punters are honouring that heritage.

 You’ve got a huge range of sporting events to choose from, and each one offers a variety of different betting options known as markets.
 So, what are the sports that are most highly recommended?
 This is a tough call, and as you spend more time investigating them all you’re sure to find your own favourites.
 To get you started, you can learn more about the 6 most popular sports categories, with the greatest variety of markets, and their major events for 2020, right here.